h2non/gentleman/README.md

 - **intercept** - Executed in case that the request has been intercepted before network dialing.
 - **before dial** - Executed before a request is sent over the network.
 - **after dial** - Executed after the request dialing is done and the response has been received.

+Note that the middleware layer has been designed for easy extensibility, therefore new phases may be added in the future and/or the developer could be able to trigger custom middleware phases if needed.

+Feel free to an issue to discuss this capabilities in detail.

 ## API